cerst/structible/doc/src/main/paradox/changelog/index.md

 # Changelog

+## 0.5.2

+* Downgrade to sbt 1.2.8 to make ghpages work again

 ## 0.5.1
+Did **not** get released properly due a build-related problem.

 * fix build related problem which prevent releasing
 * add missing Avro4s and Pureconfig projects to root for them to be released